software-tools-books/js4ds/_en/callbacks.md

 shortened [ 'th', 'is', 'a', 'te' ]
 ```

+And finally,
-- `Array.reduce` reduces an array to a single value
+`Array.reduce` reduces an array to a single value
-  using a given function and a starting value
+using a combining function and a starting value.
-  - Need the starting value because the combiner function must take two values
+The combining function must take two values,
-    (next in sequence and running total)
+which are the current running total and the next value from the array;
+if the array is empty,
+`Array.reduce` returns the starting value.

 ```js
 const data = ['this', 'is', 'a', 'test']